Tommy Docherty: Rotherham, QPR, Aston Villa, Porto and Scotland

 The month following his departure from Chelsea, Docherty became manager of Rotherham United.
 He said of his year there: "I promised I would take Rotherham out of the Second Division – and I took them into the Third.
-The old chairman said 'Doc, you’re a man of your word!'"
+The old chairman said 'Doc, you're a man of your word!'"
 He was then appointed manager at Queens Park Rangers, only to leave 29 days later after arguing with the club chairman over transfer policy.
 He then became Doug Ellis' first manager at Aston Villa in December 1968, for 13 months.
 On 19 January 1970, with Aston Villa bottom of the Second Division, Docherty was sacked.

-From there he went to FC Porto, where he stayed for 16 months before resigning in May 1971, having failed to usurp Benfica and Sporting.
+From there he went to Porto, where he stayed for 16 months before resigning in May 1971, having failed to usurp Benfica and Sporting CP.
 On 2 July 1971, he was appointed by Hull City as assistant manager to Terry Neill, but on 12 September he left to become the caretaker manager of Scotland, with that position becoming permanent in November 1971.
 Scotland were on course to qualify for the 1974 World Cup under Docherty, having won both of their matches against Denmark in qualification Group 8.
 Docherty managed 12 Scotland games, the last of which was a 2–0 home win against the Danes in November 1972.
 He left the job a month later and was succeeded by Willie Ormond, who secured qualification for the World Cup by winning a home match against Czechoslovakia in September 1973.